Evan Peters: Early life

 Evan Thomas Peters was born in St. Louis, Missouri, to parents Julie (née DeWald) and Phillip Peters, and raised in the suburb of Ballwin.
 His father is a vice president of administration for the Charles Stewart Mott Foundation.
 His parents are both of German ancestry.

-Peters was brought up Catholic and attended a Catholic school.
+Peters was brought up Catholic attending a Catholic school.
 He has an older brother, Andrew, and an older paternal half-sister, Michelle.

 In 2001, Peters moved with his family to Grand Blanc, Michigan, where he pursued modeling and took local acting classes.
-He attended Grand Blanc Community High School, before moving to Los Angeles at age 15 with his mother to pursue his acting career.
+He attended Grand Blanc High School, before moving to Los Angeles at age 15 with his mother to pursue his acting career.
 He attended Burbank High School as a sophomore, but later began homeschooling classes.

 Career

-2004–2010: Career beginnings and Kick Ass
+2004–2010: Career beginnings and Kick-Ass

 At his second audition, Peters was chosen by producer Michael Picchiottino for the role of Adam Sheppard in the film Clipping Adam.
 The role earned him the award for Best Breakthrough Performance at the Phoenix Film Festival.
-He performed in numerous television commercials for Sony PlayStation, Progressive Insurance, Moviefone, Sour Patch Kids, Papa John's Pizza, and Kellogg's.
+He performed in numerous television commercials for PlayStation, Progressive Insurance, Moviefone, Sour Patch Kids, Papa John's Pizza, and Kellogg's.

 In 2004, he starred in the MGM film Sleepover as Russell "SpongeBob" Hayes, and appeared in the ABC series The Days as Cooper Day.
 From 2004 to 2005, he had a recurring role as Seth Wosmer in the first season of the Disney Channel series Phil of the Future.
 From 2005 to 2006, he portrayed Jesse Varon in the ABC sci-fi thriller series Invasion.

 Peters then had supporting roles in the films An American Crime (2007), Gardens of the Night (2008), Never Back Down (2008), and its sequel Never Back Down 2: The Beatdown (2011).
 He has also starred in several theater plays, including playing Fagin in a production of Oliver Twist at the Met Theater.
 In 2008, he had a recurring role as Jack Daniels on The CW teen-drama series One Tree Hill.
 In addition, he landed many one episode guest spots in television series such as The Mentalist, House, Monk, The Office, In Plain Sight, and Parenthood.

 In 2010, he appeared in the supporting role of Todd Haynes, the main character's best friend, in the superhero film Kick-Ass.
 Peters was unable to reprise his role in the 2013 sequel due to scheduling conflicts with his role in the second season of American Horror Story.